-The appointed executor will receive "letters testamentary" from the court—a fancy, legal way of saying they'll receive documentation allowing them to act and enter into transactions on behalf of the estate.
+The appointed executor will receive "letters testamentary" from the court.
+This is a fancy, legal way of saying they'll receive documentation allowing them to act and enter into transactions on behalf of the estate.
 This documentation is sometimes referred to as "letters of authority" or "letters of administration."

-Bond acts as an insurance policy that will kick in to reimburse the estate in the event the executor commits some grievous error—either intentionally or unintentionally—that financially damages the estate, and, by extension, its beneficiaries.
+Bond acts as an insurance policy that will kick in to reimburse the estate in the event the executor commits some grievous error—either intentionally or unintentionally—that financially damages the estate.

-Beneficiaries can elect to unanimously reject the bond requirement in some states, but it's an ironclad rule in others, particularly if the executor ends up being someone other than the individual nominated in the will or if they live out of state.
+Beneficiaries can elect to unanimously reject the bond requirement in some states, but it's an ironclad rule in others.
+This is particularly true if the executor ends up being someone other than the individual nominated in the will or if they live out of state.

 Locating the Decedent's Assets

 The executor's first task involves locating and taking possession of all the decedent's assets so they can protect them during the probate process.
 This can involve a fair bit of time and sleuthing.
 Some people own assets they've told no one about, even their spouses, and these assets might not be delineated in their wills.

 The executor must hunt for any hidden assets, typically through a review of insurance policies, tax returns, and other documentation.

 In the case of real estate, the executor is not expected to move into the residence or the building and remain there throughout the probate process to "protect" it.
 But they must ensure property taxes are paid, insurance is kept current, and any mortgage payments are made to prevent foreclosure so the property isn't lost.

-The executor might literally take possession of other assets, however, such as collectibles or even vehicles, placing them in a safe location.
+The executor might literally take possession of other assets, however.
+They might place collectibles or even vehicles in a safe location.
 They'll collect all statements and other documentation concerning bank and investment accounts, as well as stocks and bonds.